 Java Server Application

-We are going to use an application that was created in .
+We are going to use an application that was created in this article.
 It is using Spring 5 and it implements a simple REST API controller GET /hello

 that returns Hello

 string as a reponse.
-Lets get in case we don't want to build the application now.
+Lets get this jar file in case we don't want to build the application now.

 Lets create the following directory structure with all the required files before we start.